NgDucHieus/weeding_robot_VJU/README.md

 ## Designing and Programming on the Jetson Nano Platform
 ### Controlling Input and Output Signals with Jetson GPIO
 Jetson GPIO is a GPIO (General Purpose Input/Output) interface integrated into the NVIDIA Jetson product line, primarily used for interacting with peripheral devices or sensors through GPIO pins on the board.
 Jetson GPIO provides the capability to control and read signals from these GPIO pins, allowing applications and projects utilizing Jetson to leverage a variety of hardware features and connections.
-We use the [Jetson.GPIO](https://github.com/NVIDIA/jetson-gpio) for controlling input and outut signals.
+We use the [Jetson.GPIO](https://github.com/NVIDIA/jetson-gpio) for controlling input and output signals.

 **Input/Output Ports with the GPIO Library for Jetson Nano**